Shara Aaron, MS, RD

 they will pass through the stomach to the intestine where inflammation occurs and spreads.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Your doctor may

 test your stool or blood to confirm presence of